 For history buffs, the Pioneer Village gives a look at 19th century life in Nisswa.
 It’s located just north of the downtown at the Nisswa Area Historical Society.
 Tickets are purchased at the history center and the tour is self-guided.
-Admission is US$3.
-The Pioneer Village is open 10am to 4pm Wednesday through Saturday from June to Labor Day.
+Admission is US$3 (as of August 2015).
+The village is open 10am to 4pm Wednesday through Saturday from June to Labor Day.
 In September, it’s open Saturdays only.

 The tour starts at the History Center’s small museum full of old photos of the town and some interesting artifacts.

 Once you finish, you walk outside to the Pioneer Village.
 First is a livery building with more artifacts from the 19th and early 20th century Nisswa area, including many from a logging camp.